nonomal/Olares/docs/manual/larepass/integrations.md

 3. Select AWS S3 or Tencent COS.
 4. Enter your Access Key, Secret Key, and other required credentials, then tap **Confirm**.

-Once configured, you'll see the connected service in the integration list.
-And you can access the cloud storage through Files.

 Alternatively, you can configure these integrations directly within [Olares Settings](/manual/olares/settings/integrations.md).

+Once authorized, you'll see the connected account in the integration list.
+You can select the storage for [Olares backup](../olares/settings/backup.md)

 ## Disconnect integrations
 ::: warning